lmolkova/correlation/htttp_protocol_proposal.md

 ## Request-Id
 `Request-Id` uniquely identifies every HTTP request involved in operation processing.

 Request-Id is generated on the caller side and passed to callee.
-Implementation should expect to receive `Request-Id` in header or MUST generate one if it was not provided (see [Root id](#root-id) for generation considerations).
+Implementation should expect to receive `Request-Id` in header or MUST generate one if it was not provided (see [Root Parent Id Generation](#root-parent-id-generation) for generation considerations).
 When outgoing request is made, implementation MUST generate unique `Request-Id` header and pass it to downstream service (supporting this protocol).

 Implementations SHOULD use hierarchical structure for the Id: